Parameter-efficient is not sufficient: Exploring Parameter, Memory, and Time Efficient Adapter Tuning for Dense Predictions: Experiments

 \section{Experiments}

 We conduct comprehensive experiments on mainstream dense prediction tasks to demonstrate the effectiveness and advantages of $\mathrm{E^3VA}$, including instance segmentation, object detection and semantic segmentation.
-We also consider low-resource conditions \cite{dodge2020fine}\cite{peters2019tune} in the experiments.
+We also consider low-resource conditions \cite{dodge2020fine, peters2019tune} in the experiments.
 Experimental settings are introduced in Section \ref{sec: es}.
 Main results are presented in Section \ref{sec: mr}.
-Section \ref{sec:ablation} shows the ablation experiments on two design details.
-Implementation details can be found in Appendix A.
+Section \ref{sec:ablation} shows the ablation experiments on several designs.
+Implementation details and inference comparisons can be found in Appendix.